 If one of the streams comes from a GPS that is set to communicate in NMEA 0183 mode, then GPS position and course information will be displayed on the upper toolbar.
 In addition, the GPS_pos waypoint will be created and updated, and positions will be added to GPS_track.
 The frequency with which positions are added to the track is determined by the “Track Update Freq”, which is the number of seconds to wait before a new position is added.

 You can view the data that is being received from the instruments by clicking on “View Raw NMEA”.
 You can also log the actual NMEA messages to a file by enabling the “Raw Log File”.
 This file will get big quite fast.

-BLUEWATER can also connect to a Garmin GPS using the Garmin proprietary two-way protocol.
-This can occur over a serial or usb connection.
+BLUEWATER can also connect to certain Garmin GPS using the Garmin proprietary two-way protocol.
+This can occur over a RS232 or usb connection.
 If Garmin protocol is available, you may right-click on a route (either in the Route Manager window, or on the chart in edit mode) and upload it to the GPS.
 In addition, under Tools→GPS you can download all routes and waypoints from the GPS into BLUEWATER or you may upload all routes and waypoints in the current race to the GPS.
 In addition, position and course data will be downloaded continuously.